-The casefinding activities will wind up in Winnipeg in late November with a survey of all students at the Univer sity of Manitoba and at Manitoba Teachers College. disabled, chronically ill or convalescent patients who can benefit from the hospital's intensive program.
-The objective is to provide a program of treatment, utilizing all of the hospital's specialized services, to give patients the opportunity to live, and possibly to work, to their fullest capacity.
+The \$41/2 million hospital, which is being administered by the Sanator. ium Board of Manitoba at the corner of Sherbrook street and Bannatyne avenue, will be opened in late April.
+It provides highly specialized services for the restoration of disabled, chronically ill or convalescent patients who can benefit from the hospital's intensive program.
+The objective is to provide a program of treatment, utilizing all of the hospital's specialized services, to give patients the opportunity to live, and possibly to work, to their fullest capa-